Stanko/kaplay-inspector/README.md

 }
 ```

-If typescript is complaining about importing CSS files, you probably need to add this to one of your `.d.ts` files.
+If typescript is complaining about importing CSS files, you probably need to add this to `declaration.d.ts` file in you project's root.

 ```ts
 declare module '*.scss';